TS000/Stencil/README.md

 Let's look at `{{> components/common/top-ctas }}`.

-What Handlebars is doing here is pulling the file contents of "top-ctas" for use anywhere the script is placed.
-Another way to look at this is to understand the path of the file that is being pulled:
+What Handlebars is doing here is pulling the file contents of "top-ctas" for use anywhere the script `{{> components/common/top-ctas }}` is placed.
+Here's a little file tree to help you understand the path of the file that is being pulled:

 ```
-├── templates
+└─── templates
-│   ├── components
+    ├── components
-│   │   ├── common
+    │   └── common
-│   │   |── banner.html
+    │   	|── banner.html
-│   │   ├── brands.html
+    │   	├── brands.html
-│   │   ├── category.html
+    │   	├── category.html
-│   │   ├── store-info.html
+    │   	├── store-info.html
-│   │   └── top-ctas.html
+    │   	└── top-ctas.html
-│   ├── layout
+    ├── layout
-│   │   ├── base.html
+    │   ├── base.html
-│   └── pages
+    └── pages
-│       └── home.html
+        └── home.html

 ```
 This powerful feature allows us to create reusable content that can be placed anywhere on our site.
 Write once, reuse.